-You enlisted in the Navy and began a period of active duty on 15 August 1989, at age 17.
-You served without incident until 1 August 1991, when you received nonjudicial punishment (NJP) for wrongful use of a controlled substance.

-On 7 August 1991, administrative discharge action was initiated to separate you by reason of misconduct due to drug abuse.
+You reenlisted in the Navy on 15 April 1982.
+On 28 September 1984, you received nonjudicial punishment (NJP) for the illegal use of marijuana.
+On 22 October 1984, you were recommended for Level III drug treatment, but you refused.
+On 1 November 1984, administrative separation action was initiated by reason of misconduct for drug abuse.
 You waived your rights to consult counsel, submit a statement or have your case heard by an administrative discharge board (ADB).

-On 23 August 1991, your commanding officer forwarded his recommendation that you be discharged under other than honorable conditions by reason of misconduct due to drug abuse.
-On 20 September 1991, the discharge authority directed an other than honorable discharge by reason of misconduct due to drug abuse.
-You were so discharged on 25 September 1991.
+Your commanding officer forwarded his recommendation that you be discharged under other than honorable conditions by reason of misconduct.
+On 7 November 1984, the discharge authority directed an other than honorable discharge by reason of misconduct for drug abuse.
+On 9 November 1984, you were so discharged.
+At that time you were assigned an appropriate RE-4 reenlistment code.

-The Board, in its review of your application, carefully weighed all potentially mitigating factors, such as your youth, and overall record of service.
-Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge because of your misconduct that resulted in a NJP for drug use.
-Finally, the Board noted that you waived the right to an ADB, your best opportunity for retention or a better characterization of service.
+The Board, in its review of your application, carefully weighed all potentially mitigating factors, such as your overall record of service.
+Nevertheless, the Board found that these factors were not sufficient to warrant recharacterization of your discharge, given your record of one NJP for drug abuse.
+The

+Board noted that you waived your rights to an ADB, your best opportunity for retention or a more favorable characterization of service.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.